Australia Process Service

 Western Australia:

-Official service is carried out pursuant to the Supreme Court Rules 1971 (WA) under Order 11A.
+Official service is carried out under the Supreme Court Rules 1971 (WA) under Order 11A.

 If these requirements are met, the request is processed through the Supreme Court and passed to the Sheriff to organize personal service.

 Upon receipt, the Sheriff will organize for one of his Officers to effect service, and when service is effected, an Affidavit will be completed by the Sheriff's office.
 This Affidavit is forwarded to the Supreme Court, and upon receipt, the Principal Registrar produces the Certificate of Service of Foreign Process, which is signed and sealed.
-Attached to that Certificate is the Sheriff's Affidavit and annexes being the documents served.
+Attached to that certificate are the Sheriff's Affidavit and annexes, the documents served.
 These documents are then forwarded to the State Solicitor's Office.
 Upon receipt, the State Solicitor's Office transmits that Certificate, Affidavit, and annexures to the requesting authorities.
-A notation and request are also made with regard to payment of service fees, which are paid in advance by the State Solicitor's Office.
+A notation and request are also made about payment of service fees, which are paid in advance by the State Solicitor's Office.

-The process for voluntary service is the same as above, apart from the fact that, in some instances, no translation of the documentation is provided apart from the original request.
-If that is the case, voluntary service will be carried out on the condition that the person being served is happy to accept the documentation.
-An Affidavit of Service is prepared by the Sheriff's Officer, annexing the document served.
+The process for voluntary service is the same as above, apart from the fact that, in some instances, no documentation translation is provided apart from the original request.
+If that is the case, voluntary service will be carried out if the person being served is happy to accept the documentation.
+The Sheriff's Officer prepares An Affidavit of Service, annexing the document served.

 The Principal Registrar of the Supreme Court of Western Australia will produce a Certificate for documents that are not translated.
 Still, he cannot certify what has been delivered other than a document in a foreign language.